 The Tavor X95 is not your standard rifle, but that much should be plainly obvious at first glance.

 It is that compact nature that gives the gun a great degree of appeal to many people.
 This rifle is short.
 A carbine length AR-15 has an overall length (OAL) of about 32” with a collapsed stock.
 With a 16.5” barrel, the overall length of the X95 is a hair over 26”.
-A lot of tactical teams and home owners are looking to lose about 6” from the OAL of their rifles for increased maneuverability.
+If you would like to lose about 6” from the OAL of your rifle for increased maneuverability, the X95 may fit the bill.

 For a modern 5.56 NATO rifle, the X95 tends toward the heavy end of the scale, weighing in at 7.8 pounds.
 Interestingly, the gun does not feel like it is that heavy.